1 / 7

-From year two, the annual rate of VED drops to £150, regardless of the CO2 emissions.
+From year two on all used petrol and diesel models, the annual rate of VED drops to £150, regardless of the CO2 emissions.
 This is the same rate for all S-MAX models registered on or after 1 April 2017.

 Trim levels and standard equipment

-The entry-level Zetec trim is arguably the S-MAX range sweet spot.
+The entry-level Zetec trim (which is no longer available to order when new) is arguably the S-MAX range sweet spot.
 Standard equipment includes 17-inch alloy wheels, an eight-inch colour touchscreen infotainment system, front and rear parking sensors, cruise control, dual-zone climate control, automatic wipers and three Isofix points.

 Upgrading to the Titanium trims adds front LED fog lights, LED daytime running lights, automatic headlights with auto high beam, rear privacy glass, silver roof rails, satellite navigation, keyless start and go, interior ambient lighting and a 10.1-inch semi-digital instrument cluster.